charleszheng44/openyurt/docs/proposals/20210310-edge-device-management.md

 	Mappings      map[string]string `json:"mappings,omitempty"`
 }

+// Command defines the available commands for end users to control the devices
-type Command struct {
+// NOTE: a Command usually corresponding to a DeviceCommand and a DeviceResource type Command struct {
 	// EdgeXId is a unique identifier used by EdgeX Foundry, such as a UUID EdgeXId string `json:"id,omitempty"`